prefix-dev/rattler-build/docs/recipe_file.md

   noarch: generic
 ```

-`noarch: generic` is most useful for packages such as static javascript assets
+`noarch: generic` is most useful for packages such as static JavaScript assets
 and source archives.
 For pure Python packages that can run on any Python
 version, you can use the `noarch: python` value instead: